auroraanna/annaaurora.eu/README.md

 just build
 ```

-This lets Zola compile the website and then checks if any of the lossless artwork images have changed.
-If they have the lossy images are regenerated.
-The lossy images obviously don't need to be regenerated if nothing changed.
+This lets Zola compile the website and then regenerates the lossy images.

 ## Contributing